rudra2001-coder/Schedule_-Generator/README.md

 ### Contributing
 If you’d like to contribute to this project, feel free to fork the repository and submit a pull request.
 All contributions are welcome!

-### Fork the repo
-Create a branch for your feature (git checkout -b feature-name) Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature-name) Create a new pull request
 ### License
 This project is licensed under the MIT License – see the LICENSE file for details.